Printer Friendly Version

 Lymphocyte trafficking blockers (e.g., alemtuzumab, mitoxantrone);

-The individual is not currently being treated with another biologic immunomodulatory agent (i.e., TNF-inhibitor, IL-inhibitor, anti IgE antibody, etc.), Xeljanz/Xeljanz XR, or Otezla;
+The individual is not currently being treated with another immunomodulatory agent (i.e., TNF-inhibitor, JAK inhibitor, IL-inhibitor, anti IgE antibody, Otezla, etc.);

 BOTH of the following: